hewi0071/MoE_Bar_Replacer/README.md

 # MoE Bar Replacer
-World of Tanks MoE French/British Bar replacer.
+World of Tanks Marks of Excellence French/British Bar replacer.

 # What this mod does: